AlisherXujanov/PythonCourse/POSTGRES/Second-lesson.md

 > - Character types         (CHAR, VARCHAR, TEXT)
     The main difference between CHAR and VARCHAR is that CHAR is fixed length and VARCHAR is variable length.
     The TEXT type is used for storing longer strings.
 It has no fixed length.

+    The difference between fixed length and variable length is that fixed length is faster to process than variable length.
+And it takes less space.
+    The similarity between fixed length and variable length is that they both store strings of any length.

 >       CHAR (Fixed length)          maximum characters 255
 >           ex: CHAR(10) 'Hello'